-The Seven Worst Investor Relations mistakes
+The Seven Worst Investor Relations mistakes Made by Executives

 A good analyst will update their recommendation based on a balance between the performance of your company and the performance of its shares.
 If the value of your shares begins to outpace the value of your company, then an astute analyst should put a “sell” or “hold” recommendation on your stock.
 Period.